 Avoid hyper-flexing.
 Avoid activities that make your wrists flex in extreme directions.
 Try keeping your wrists neutral as much as possible.

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
-NSAIDs, such as ibuprofen (Advil, Motrin IB, others), and other non-prescription pain relievers may help provide short-term relief, reduce inflammation and discomfort, but have not been shown to treat carpal tunnel syndrome.
+NSAIDs, such as ibuprofen (Advil, Motrin IB, others), and other non-prescription pain relievers may help provide short-term relieve, reduce inflammation and discomfort, but have not been shown to treat carpal tunnel syndrome.

 Topical pain relief.
 Researchers find that applying topical menthol (muscle ointment or cream) greatly reduces the pain of carpal tunnel syndrome for many.